Data protection declaration of the 11er Nahrungsmittel GmbH and the 11er corporate group

 Our website uses the functions of Google Analytics Remarketing in connection with the multi-device functions of Google AdWords and Google DoubleClick.
 This is provided by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
 This function allows advertising target groups created with Google Analytics Remarketing to be linked to the multi-device functions of Google AdWords and Google DoubleClick.
 In this way, interest-based, personalised advertising messages that have been adapted to you depending on your earlier usage and surfing behaviour on one device (e.g. mobile phone) can also be shown on another of your devices (e.g. tablet or PC).

 The data collected in your Google account is only summarised on the basis of your consent, which you can grant or revoke in Google (point (a) of Art.
 6 (1) GDPR).
-In the case of data collection processes that are not compiled in your Google account (e.g. because you do not have a Google account or have objected to the compilation), data collection is based on point (f) of Art.
-6 (1) GDPR.
-The legitimate interest arises from the fact that the website operator has an interest in the anonymised analysis of visitors the website for advertising purposes.
+In the case of data collection processes that are not merged in your Google account (e.g. because you do not have a Google account or have objected to the merging), the collection of the data is based on the consent you give in the cookie settings, and that you can withdraw with effect for the future.

 This website uses Google AdWords.
 AdWords is an online advertising program of Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, United States (“Google”).